CK7/Lola/README.md

 The process of assembling long reads with Lola consists of the following two steps:

-1. Determining overlaps between the reads using the program overlap (https://github.com/CK7/overlap), and
+1. Determining overlaps between the reads using the [program overlap](https://github.com/CK7/overlap), and
 2. Running Lola

 For running overlap refer to the README file for the overlap project.